return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 object.
 This can still fail when e.g. the framebuffer reservation fails.
 This function implements nonblocking commits, using
 \ :c:func:`drm_atomic_helper_setup_commit`\  and related functions.

-Note that right now this function does not support nonblocking commits, hence driver writers must implement their own version for now.

 Committing the actual hardware state is done through the ->atomic_commit_tail() callback of the \ :c:type:`struct drm_mode_config_helper_funcs <drm_mode_config_helper_funcs>`\  vtable,